Phosphate Pits Florida

 Hamilton County Phosphate Pits Fishing

-Both Eagle Lake and Lang Lake specialize in Largemouth Bass, Bluegill, and Black Crappie.
-Both of these lakes are Fish Management Areas; therefore, a fishing license is required to fish.
+Eagle Lake and Lang Lake specialize in Largemouth Bass, Bluegill, and Black Crappie.
+Both lakes are Fish Management Areas; therefore, fishing licenses are required to fish.

 Hamilton Phosphate Pits, Eagle Lake produces the fastest sunshine bass growth in this region.
 Fish up to 8 pounds have been reported at only 23 months of age.
 Trolling motors only may be operated on Eagle Lake, although gasoline motors may be attached to the boat.

 Eagle Lake contains hybrid striped bass, which allows anglers to hook into some of these hard-fighting fish.
-Hybrids feed on a variety of offerings ranging from live bait to chicken liver.
+Hybrids feed on various offerings ranging from live bait to chicken liver.
 The best bet for locating these free-roaming fish is to target flow areas where hybrids stage while waiting for unsuspecting prey.

-Lang Lake Fish Management Area (86 acres) is a reclaimed Hamilton Phosphate Pit, meaning all the islands and shoreline have been graded to create gradual slopes with deep water only in the center of cuts.
-The vegetated shelf thus created is a fertile fish factory with cypress trees, cattails, and hydrilla out to about eight feet, dropping like a wall to 20 feet.
+Lang Lake Fish Management Area (86 acres) is a reclaimed Hamilton Phosphate Pits Florida, meaning all the islands and shorelines have been graded to create gradual slopes with deep water only in the center of cuts.
+The vegetated shelf thus created is a productive fish factory with cypress trees, cattails, and hydrilla out to about eight feet, dropping like a wall to 20 feet.
 An 18-inch minimum size provides quality largemouth bass fishing.
-Large bluegill are caught mostly in late spring through fall.
+Large bluegill is caught mainly in late spring through fall.
 A minimum size of 10 inches has been established for black crappie.

-Fishing the phosphate pits in Florida will require some adjustment in techniques from the usually bass fishing methods.
+Fishing the phosphate pits in Florida will require some adjustments in techniques from the usual bass fishing methods.
 Still, you will certainly be compensated with a catch of a lifetime once you figure it out.

 Public Boat Access is located off Hwy.
 27. Access to the lake is through a dirt road.

-Most phosphate mining currently occurs in the Central Florida area, including Polk, Manatee, Hillsborough, and Hardee Counties.
+Most phosphate mining currently occurs in Central Florida, including Polk, Manatee, Hillsborough, and Hardee Counties.

-The Central Florida region for phosphate mining covers about 1.3 million acres of land that has become known as the “Bone Valley.”
+The Central Florida region for Phosphate Pits Florida mining covers about 1.3 million acres of land known as the “Bone Valley.”
 Hamilton County is the only mine operating out of North Florida.